leobudima/elogii-blog/content/how-to-get-265-roi-with-elogii-s-route-planning-software.md

 And a big chunk of that is spent on fuel.

-But when you plan and optimize routes, you reduce the mileage for all of the vehicles in your fleet.
+But when you [plan better routes](https://elogii.com/blog/how-to-plan-better-delivery-routes/), you reduce the mileage for all of the vehicles in your fleet.

 In doing so you lower fuel consumption.
 And the amount of money you spend on fuel.